 Auditors may now want to discuss principle 2 focus points directly with the independent directors behind closed doors.
 They will also be looking for evidence from the audit committee (or the full Board in the absence of an audit committee) of open discussions on ICFR risks, objective decision making and scrutiny of management’s ICFR activities and they will perhaps even question the collective expertise of the independent directors serving on the audit committee.
 Independent directors with relevant expertise who have the courage of being impartial, skeptical and unbiased in performing their fiduciary duties are the essence of principle 2.
 There are several practical approaches and examples for all 17 principles in COSO’s Internal Control over External Financial Reporting: A Compendium of Approaches and Examples, published in conjunction with the Framework but technically not part of the Framework.

-On the surface this appears to be one of the easier Framework principles, yet it is proving to be one of the more challenging ones.
+On the surface, this appears to be one of the easier Framework principles, yet it is proving to be one of the more challenging ones.
 Why?
 Because despite the usage of more automated controls, manual controls involving personnel continue to be heavily relied upon and a high risk for a variety of reasons.
 In fact, take a look at material weaknesses as disclosed by public companies over the last 10 years and there is a very good chance that the root cause relates to personnel.
-Personnel weaknesses include: shortage of skilled people, disgruntled employees, inadequate skills, poor training, overwhelming workloads, excessive staff turnover, absence of mentoring, weak segregation of duties and poor supervision.
-Several of these weaknesses cut to the heart of this principle in that control owners who are in over their head pose a serious control risk in meeting objectives.
-It is oftentimes not the control owner’s fault, but rather poor alignment of skills on the management’s part, coupled with inadequate training and a lack of supervision.
+Personnel weaknesses include: a shortage of skilled people, disgruntled employees, inadequate skills, poor training, overwhelming workloads, excessive staff turnover, absence of mentoring, weak segregation of duties and poor supervision.
+Several of these weaknesses cut to the heart of this principle in those control owners who are in over their head pose a serious control risk in meeting objectives.
+It is oftentimes not the control owner’s fault, but rather a poor alignment of skills on the management’s part, coupled with inadequate training and a lack of supervision.
 These causes are often triggered in the name of cost savings.
 Other times, the condition may simply be left to happen due to a lethargic culture or ignorance of the associated risks.

 Attracting, developing and retaining competent control owners follows the employee life cycle from the beginning stages of the hiring process through employee retirement or separation.
 Companies are increasingly pressed by their auditors to demonstrate how they evaluate competency and address shortcomings.
 In addition, continuing professional educational programs are regaining managements’ support, not as electives, but rather as requirements to help ensure competency levels in all management and staff positions.
 Auditors are also taking a deeper look at the backgrounds and credentials of ICFR control owners, including requesting the resumes of new hires to review.

 Another challenge is adequately addressing the risks associated with outsourced service providers when they are brought in to support the company’s accounting and external financial reporting objectives.
 Common uses of third parties include information technology, payroll processing, tax provision assistance and valuation expertise.
 The decision to outsource to a third party does not relieve management of their financial reporting objectives, risk assessments and control activities associated with the outsourced areas.
-Rather, the concepts of principle 4 and many of the other Framework principles need to be extended to key outsourced service providers.
-Contractual agreements need to specify competency requirements and allow the company to conduct assessment procedures or be provided other assurances.
+Rather, the concepts of principle 4 and many of the other COSO Framework principles need to be extended to key outsourced service providers.
+Contractual agreements need to specify competency requirements and allow the company to conduct assessment procedures or be provided with other assurances.

 This one is gaining momentum as more Boards, executives and control owners understand the importance of data and information flows to accounting judgments and financial reporting disclosures.
 Clearly, it is not simply the structured data contained in the general ledger, but also data outside of the ERP system pertaining to customer sales terms, accounting estimates, loss contingencies, impairments and valuation allowances.
 Data and information flows are also increasingly important to all of the accounting cycles.
 U.S. GAAP’s evolution to principle-based accounting, such as in the new revenue recognition accounting, is requiring more judgment and reliance on unstructured data.
 Many times, the necessary information sources are well beyond the controllership function, extending to operations, sales, treasury, legal and even external sources.